Amtrak plan to replace dozens of aging trains: cost $7.3B

 The infrastructure bill proposed by the administration of President Joe Biden has $66 billion for freight and passenger rail.
 Biden regularly rode Amtrak between Washington and his home in Wilmington, Delaware, during his 36 years as a senator and has proposed a big increase in federal money for the rail service.

-Supporters say that increased use of public transit and rail would reduce greenhouse gas emissions.
+Supporters say increased use of public transit and rail would reduce greenhouse gas emissions.